-Existing adaptive quantization strategies use ascending quantization based on the intuition that small quantization bit length at the early training stages can save the bit volume, while large quantization bit length at the late stages can improve the training convergence.
-However, such intuition may not reflect the actual situation due to the following reasons.
+Existing adaptive quantization strategies use an ascending quantization based on the intuition that a low quantization level at the early training stages can save communication volume, while a high quantization level at the late stages can improve the training convergence \cite{b11}.
+However, this intuition may not reflect the actual situation for the following reasons:

-1) In the early training stages, the training loss drops very quickly (as shown in Fig~\ref{fig:char}(a)).
-Large quantization bit length at early stages can enhance the speed of training loss dropping.
-Using fewer quantization bits at the early stage does save the bit volume, but it will slow down the convergence, which results in more communication rounds and hence larger overall bit volume for the whole training.
+1) In the early training stages, the training loss drops very quickly (as shown in Fig.~\ref{fig:char}(a)), and a high quantization level at the early stages can enhance the speed of this drop.
+Using a low quantization level at the early stages does save the bit volume, but may slow down the convergence, which results in more communication rounds and larger overall communication volume to reach convergence.

 2) In the later training stages, the model starts to converge and becomes stable.
-As a result, the range of the model updates becomes smaller (as shown in Fig~\ref{fig:char}(b)).
-Thus, a shorter bit-length is enough to represent the narrow range without much degradation in training loss.
-Using a high number of quantization bit will be a waste.
+As a result, the range of model updates for each layer will decrease (as shown in Fig.~\ref{fig:char}(b)).
+Thus, a small bit-length is enough to represent the narrower range, while using a high number of quantization bits will be a waste.

-Based on the above arguments, a descending-trend quantization will be more suitable for the training.
-This intuition will be further supported by the following theoretical analysis.
+Based on the above reasons, a descending-trend quantization is more suitable for FL training, and we support this intuition with theoretical analysis in the following section.